 Remuneration of the Board of Directors is decided by the General Meeting, for the CEO the Remuneration committee suggests remuneration for approval by the Board of Directors.
-Remuneration for other executive employees is approved by the Remuneration committee.
-For full Executive Remuneration report, please visit page smartcraftready.com/ investor-relations/.
+Remuneration for other executive employees is determined by the CEO and discussed with the Remuneration committee.
+For full Senior Executive Remuneration report, please visit page smartcraft.com/ investor-relations/.